Seizures and Epilepsy

 - Drug withdrawal

-Signs and symptoms of seizures in children
+Signs and symptoms of seizures

 Your child may have varying degrees of symptoms depending upon the type of seizure.
 The following are general symptoms of a seizure or warning signs that your child may be experiencing seizures: